 If your cat or dog has been poisoned or is showing symptoms that they were, check on them first.
 While you’re with them, make sure you call the poison hotline and your vet.
 If your vet isn’t open, call an emergency vet and see if you can bring them.
 Professionals will know what to do in these situations, so trust them.

 Want to Learn More About Common Toxicities in Cats and Dogs?

 Hopefully, this quick look at common toxicities in cats and dogs gave you everything you need to know about the matter.
 Being mindful of what can potentially be harmful to your cat or dog can help eliminate health issues and keep them healthy and happy for a long time.

-Gateway Veterinary Centre is a locally owned, full-service canine and feline animal hospital and vet clinic on Gateway Blvd in Edmonton, Alberta.
-You can learn more about our team and reach us seven days a week by giving us a call or text!
-Be sure to call us or visit aspca.org or Pet Poison Helplines for more info related to cat and dog poisoning or toxicity issues.
+Gateway Veterinary Centre is a locally owned, full-service canine and feline animal hospital and vet clinic on Gateway Boulevard in Edmonton, Alberta.
+You can learn more about our team and reach us 7 days a week by giving us a call or text!
+Be sure to call us or visit aspca.org or pet poison helplines for more info related to cat and dog poisoning or toxicity issues.